ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ## Cert-Manager Configuration

-A PKI (Public Key Infrastructure) with a custom CA, will be created within the cluster and all certificates withing the cluster will be auto-signed by this CA. For doing so, A CA `ClusterIssuer` need be created to be created.
+A PKI (Public Key Infrastructure) with a custom CA will be created in the cluster and all certificates will be auto-signed by this CA. For doing so, A CA `ClusterIssuer` resource need to be created.

-Root CA certificate is needed for generated this CA Issuer, selfsigned `ClusterIssuer` will be used to generate that root CA certificated (self-signed root CA).
+Root CA certificate is needed for generated this CA Issuer.
+A selfsigned `ClusterIssuer` resource will be used to generate that root CA certificate (self-signed root CA).

 - Step 1: Create selfsigned `ClusterIssuer`